<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Does a pre-PCS househunting trip to Norfolk have you thinking about what to do and see while you’re in town?
 We’ve taken some of the best things to do in Norfolk and added in neighborhood reviews from Military Town Advisor to help paint an overall picture of what life in Norfolk can bring.

-The primary reason for your trip to Norfolk is house hunting, of course, but while searching, you might as well get to know what could potentially be the neighborhood where you'll live, work and play.
+The primary reason for your trip is searching for homes for rent near Norfolk Naval Base and Norfolk homes for sale, of course, but while scrolling, you might as well get to know the personalities of the neighborhoods where you'll live, work, and play.

 Must-See Sights in Norfolk, Virginia